RunboxScripts/RunboxKeyboardShortcuts/README.md

 Adds keyboard shortcuts to the Runbox.com Webmail client.

-View complete list of shortcuts here: [RunboxKeyboardShortcuts.md](https://github.com/RunboxScripts/RunboxKeyboardShortcuts/blob/master/RunboxKeyboardShortcuts.md)
+View complete list of shortcuts: [RunboxKeyboardShortcuts.md](https://github.com/RunboxScripts/RunboxKeyboardShortcuts/blob/master/RunboxKeyboardShortcuts.md)

-Press **?** on your keyboard after installing this script to view a list of available shortcuts.
+Press **?** on your keyboard after installing to pull up a list of available shortcuts.

 ## How to install